Complaints and Conflict Resolution

 Certification and Validity

-A refresher is recommended every 1 to 3 years, or sooner following changes to complaint procedures, legislation, or organisational practice.
-For regulated providers, aligning refresher training with complaint audit cycles is good practice.
+There is no formal expiry, but a refresher is recommended every 1 to 3 years, or sooner following changes to complaints procedures, legislation, or organisational practice.
+For regulated providers, aligning refresher training with complaints audit cycles is good practice.

 FAQs